This set of Environment Management MCQs focuses on “Effects and Control Measures of Marine Pollution”.

 10. How many common approaches are used in secondary treatment?

-Explanation: Three commonly used approaches are used in secondary treatment of sewage plants.
+Explanation: Three commonly used approaches are used in the secondary treatment of sewage plants.
 The three commonly used approaches are trickling filters where we can see rotating arm, activated sludge process where we can see aeration tank and the last one is oxidation pond.

 11. What is the meaning of ‘Tainting’ related to marine pollution?